 In addition to that, black beans are cheap, so you can tell everyone who argues that you have to break your wallet to become a vegan.

-Now think about delicious chilis, bean soups and other hot dishes that often use beans.
+Now think about delicious chilis, bean soups, and other hot dishes that often use beans.

-There are many different types of beans, so when you are making you can choose from black beans, pinto beans, kidney beans, and others.
+There are many different types of beans, so when you are making them, you can choose from black beans, pinto beans, kidney beans, and others.

 A close relative of beans, lentils is another delicious legume that can easily replace meat in your diet.